deepashreeKedia/cs149stanfordasst4/README.md

   - `bias` - The convolution filter biases. `bias` has shape `(Output Channels)`
   - `pool_size` - The size of the max pooling filter and pooling stride.
 You are guaranteed that the size of the input, the size of the filter, and the `pool_size` would be such that everything is nicely divisible.
 More concretely, `(Input Height - Filter Height + 1) % Pool Size == 0`.
 Notice that if the value of `pool_size` is `1`, then the fused kernel operates as a normal convolution kernel.
 This gives us the flexibility to choose whether we want max pooling or not.

 Feel free to use the [course slides](https://gfxcourses.stanford.edu/cs149/fall25/lecture/dnninference/slide_57) on a convolution layer implementation as a starting point.
 If you are referencing the course slides, `INPUT_DEPTH` is synonymous with `Input Channels` and `LAYER_NUM_FILTERS` is synonymous with `Output Channels` in our naming scheme.
 Note that the input parameters to your fused kernel have different shapes than depicted in the convolution course slides.
 You are free to reshape the inputs into whatever shapes you desire by using the [NumPy reshape method](https://numpy.org/doc/stable/reference/generated/numpy.reshape.html) just as was done in `vector_add_stream kernel` from Part 1.
 We have also given you the NumPy implementations of a convolution layer and a maxpool layer in `part2/conv2d_numpy.py`.
 The NumPy implementations should give you a general outline of the programming logic for each layer.
 It might be a good exercise to think about how you would be able to fuse the NumPy implementations into a single layer, which is what you will do in your kernel.
 Feel free to look over the [NKI tutorials](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/tutorials.html) to learn more about additional optimizations or other API functions.
 You can also view the [API Reference Manual](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/index.html) to see all of the API functions that are available and their usage.
-You may find some of them useful.
-Hint: [nisa.tensor_reduce(nl.max, ...)](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_reduce.html) should be helpful for max pooling. [nisa.tensor_tensorr](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_tensor.html) should be helpful for adding bias.
+You may find some of them useful. *Hint:* [nisa.tensor_reduce(nl.max, ...)](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_reduce.html) should be helpful for max pooling. [nisa.tensor_tensor](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/api/generated/nki.isa.tensor_tensor.html) should be helpful for adding bias.

 ### What You Need To Do
 For this part of the assignment, focus exclusively on the file `part2/conv2d.py`.
 We've provided basic starter code; your task is to complete the implementation of the (fused) Conv2D kernel within the function `fused_conv2d_maxpool`.